CoryDAsana/developer-docs/source/includes/markdown/_05-rate-limits.html.md

 The cost we associate with a request isn't equivalent to the number of links in the subset of the graph involved, but it is roughly proportional.
 The cost of a request is calculated after the response has been fully built and we know how much data we needed to fetch from our databases to build it.
 This cost is then deducted from a quota, and the response is returned.
 Because the cost of a request is not known until we’ve built the response, we allow this deduction to result in a net negative quota.
 The request that causes the quota to become negative will receive the expected response and not be rejected.

-When a request is received, if the remaining quota is not positive, the new request is rejected with a `429` Too Many Requests.
+When a request is received, if the remaining quota is not positive, the new request is rejected with a `429 Too Many Requests`.
 As with the standard rate limits, this quota is defined per-minute but is updated on a more frequent interval.
 The `Retry-After` header will specify how long you must wait for the quota to become positive again.

 The _vast_ majority of developers will be unaffected by the cost limit, and the quota is set sufficiently high that it only affects users making requests that would compromise the stability of the API.
 Rather than unconditionally blocking their token from the API, this cost limiter will permit them to continue operation at a slower but safe and stable rate.